w3c/wai-media-guide/planning.md

 Translation of the audio into other languages can be provided:
 * as text, using captions format (called subtitles or intralingual subtitles)
-* as audio, usually as a separate audio stream (for people who cannot read captions)
+* as spoken audio, usually as a separate audio stream (for people who cannot read captions)

 ## Project Management